Discovery and Naming of a New Species at Punta Banda Estuary

 Not until 2023 was “la lengüeta” recognized by scientists as a distinct species.
 The fieldwork that provided key evidence for recognizing Dudleya josedelgadilloi as a new species took place within the Reserva Privada Antonio Perisky.
 The botanical expedition was guided by the reserve’s Director of Management, Hiram Moreno, a local who grew up at the estuary, highlighting the active role that private conservation areas and locals can play in advancing scientific discovery.
 The primary botanist on this expedition was Dr. Stephen McCabe from UC Santa Cruz Arboretum & Botanic Garden.
 Stephen is a live-forever specialist who has combed California and Baja looking for new species.

-This collaboration between researchers and land stewards demonstrates that conservation is not limited to protecting what is already known.
+The discovery of this new species in the reserve demonstrates that conservation is not limited to protecting what is already known.
 In many cases, it is precisely these protected landscapes that allow scientists the time, access, and ecological integrity needed to discover species that science are not yet recognized.

 Describing a new species is not simply an academic exercise.
 Taxonomy—the science of naming and classifying organisms—is the foundation of conservation.
 Without a name, a species cannot be assessed for extinction risk, protected under law, or prioritized in management plans.